-Okay, I confess: I play Facebook social games.
+Okay, I confess: I’ve played a few Facebook social games.
 For a long time I vowed against these kind of games, because of a long-standing view to not play games meant for the “casual crowd” like my mother.
 Eventually once I got a Wii a few years ago, I caved in and enjoyed the goofy stuff like Wii Sports Resort.
 This “relaxing” of playing casual games extended to Facebook and the social games there, thus my really stupid stigma of not playing “casual games” had disappeared, and for a while, was my thing.

 After a while we all kinda got burnt out and moved on from Wheel.
 It didn’t help that Wheel was a single player game on Facebook, thus not as exciting to play as the actual TV show.
 That was the end of that for a while, I stopped playing Facebook games with the exception of contests, such as winning a Def Leppard track pack for Rock Band 3 thanks to a contest program once.